chris-molki/gpetas/docs/source/README.md

 # Install

+## Create virtual environment
 Just use the following commands using conda.

-## Create virtual environment
-Creates virtual environment with python==3.9 installed and activates it
+It creates virtual environment with python==3.9 installed and activates it
 ```
 conda create --name gpetas_env python=3.9
 conda activate gpetas_env